 The British Baseball Federation (BBF), the British Softball Federation (BSF) and BaseballSoftballUK (BSUK) are committed to promoting the welfare of all involved in baseball and softball.
 We aim to provide a process that will make it simple and straightforward for people to raise any concerns they may have.

-This procedure explains how to deal with a complaint resulting from a safeguarding concern relating to someone under the age of 18 or a vulnerable adult by a parent, guardian or carer, or by a young person or vulnerable adult directly.
+This procedure explains how to deal with a complaint resulting from a safeguarding concern relating to someone under the age of 18 or a vulnerable adult by a parent, guardian or carer, or by a young person or vulnerable adult directly (an adult at risk).
 The broad definition of a vulnerable adult is “a person who is 18 years of age or over, and who is or may be in need of community care services by reason of mental or other disability, age or illness and who is or may be unable to take care of him/herself, or unable to protect him/herself against significant harm or serious exploitation”.